Hey Kids (Start Here)

 Mako hugs are intense.

 Geiszler staggers back a step and loses his balance.
-Unfortunately for him, there is no pity in a Category Five Mako Mori hug, so she doesn’t stabilize him; she just lets him drag her down.
-The only help she gives him is the quick shift of her right hand from a cross shoulder grip to come up behind his head so he won’t crack his skull against the floor.
+Unfortunately for him, there’s no pity in a Category Five Mako Mori hug.
+She doesn’t stabilize him; she lets him drag her down.
+The only help she gives is the quick shift of her hand from his shoulder to his head so he won’t crack his skull against the floor.

-Dr. Gottlieb appears from behind a closed door, shoots Geiszler an unimpressed look when the guy uses his remaining air to gasp, “help,” skirts the whole thing happening on the floor, and extends his hand to Raleigh.
+Dr. Gottlieb appears from behind a closed door, shoots Geiszler an unimpressed look when the guy uses his remaining air to gasp, “Help,” skirts the hug on the floor, and extends his hand to Raleigh.

 “Mr. Becket,” he says.

-“Such formalities are hardly necessary,” Dr. Gottlieb says, waving a hand in a manner that is significantly more laid back than Raleigh remembers.
+“Such formalities are hardly necessary.”
+Dr. Gottlieb waves a hand in a manner that’s a whole lot more laid back than Raleigh remembers.
 “Welcome to San Francisco.”

 “Thank you,” Raleigh says.
 “Call me Raleigh,” he adds, but it comes out more like a hope than a directive.